Data Centers in Reading

 Power Analysis

-Average Cost Of Power Industrial power costs are approximately £0.17/kWh, as of September 2025.
-This price point is in line with other major UK technology centers, making it a predictable and manageable operating expense for high-density deployments.
+Average Cost Of Power: Industrial electricity is approximately £0.17/kWh as of September 2025.
+This pricing is in line with the broader UK industrial market, making Reading a predictable environment for long-term operational budgeting.

 Market Access, Business & Tax Climate